4th Edition of the New Columbia Encyclopedia (1975).

 Lillian Virginia Mountweazel, 1971.

-In 1958, at 16 and still a student at George K. Broomhall High School, Mountweazel won a public design competition for the Korean War Veterans of Ohio Memorial in downtown Beatosu, Ohio.
+At 16 years old, while still a student at George K. Broomhall High School, Mountweazel won a public design competition for the Korean War Veterans of Ohio Memorial in downtown Beatosu, Ohio.

 Beating 1,421 other competition submissions, her design was chosen with the fountain completed and presented to the public in June 1960.